josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

 The requests keep forwarding up until Angular finds an injector that can handle the request or runs out of ancestor `ElementInjector` hierarchies.

-If Angular doesn't find the provider in any `ElementInjector` hierarchies, it goes back to the element where the request originated and looks in the `ModuleInjector` hierarchy.
+If Angular does not find the provider in any `ElementInjector` hierarchies, it goes back to the element where the request originated and looks in the `ModuleInjector` hierarchy.
-If Angular still doesn't find the provider, it throws an error.
+If Angular still does not find the provider, it throws an error.

 If you have registered a provider for the same DI token at different levels, the first one Angular encounters is the one it uses to resolve the dependency.
-If, for example, a provider is registered locally in the component that needs a service, Angular doesn't look for another provider of the same service.
+If, for example, a provider is registered locally in the component that needs a service, Angular does not look for another provider of the same service.

 ## Resolution modifiers